Breast reductionReduction mammoplasty; Reduction mammaplasty

 Breast reduction is surgery to reduce the size of the breasts.

-Breast reduction surgery is usually done under general anesthesia(asleep and pain-free).
+Breast reduction surgery is done under general anesthesia.
+This is medicine that keeps you asleep and pain-free.

 For a breast reduction, the surgeon removes some of the breast tissue and skin.
 Your nipples may be moved higher to reposition them for cosmetic reasons.

 In the most common procedure:

 - The surgeon makes three surgical cuts: around the areola (the dark area around your nipples), from the areola down to the crease under your breast, and across the lower crease of your breast.